cross-solution/YawikDocs/source/installation.rst

 Installation
 ============

-you need at least a webserver, a mongo database and PHP.
+you need at least PHP and a mongo database.
+For testing, you can use the php buildin server.
+Apache and ngix are known to work
 We're developing using apache with mod_php5 enabled.
 But you can use ngix, too.
 If you don't have a local mongoDB available you can try a provider like `mlab.com`_ or google_.

 .. _mlab.com: https://mlab.com/
 .. _google: https://console.cloud.google.com/launcher?q=mongodb